spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kafka/1-ext-kafka-cluster-cf.md

 # Connect to External Kafka Cluster

-The Pivotal Cloud Foundry does not have Apache Kafka as a managed service in the Marketplace.
+Pivotal Cloud Foundry does not have Apache Kafka as a managed service in the Marketplace.
 However, it is common for developers to develop and deploy applications to Cloud Foundry that interact with an external Kafka cluster.
-This recipe specifically walks through the developer expectations from Spring Cloud Stream, Spring Cloud Data Flow, and as well as the [Spring Cloud Data Flow for PCF](https://network.pivotal.io/products/p-dataflow) tile.
+This recipe specifically walks through the developer expectations from Spring Cloud Stream, Spring Cloud Data Flow, and as well as the [Spring Cloud Data Flow for PCF](https://network.pivotal.io/products/p-dataflow) Tile.

 We will review the required Spring Cloud Stream properties and how they are translated over to the applications for the following deployment options in Cloud Foundry.